DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-In JavaScript, even if the property has never been set, we can still access it - it’s just going to give us the value `undefined`.
+In JavaScript, even if the property has never been set, we can still access it - it's just going to give us the value `undefined`.
 We can just handle `undefined` specially by checking for it.

 ```ts
 function paintShape(opts: PaintOptions) {